By Jim Orem and Ginger Davidson

 - Reduce entrances with mouse guards.

-- Tip hives forward with a shim so water and snow runs out.
+- Tip hives forward with a shim so water and snow run outward.

-- Provide wind breaks with hay bales, screens made of plywood etc. but do not shade the hive.
-Sunlight is your friend wind is the enemy.
+- Provide windbreaks with hay bales, screens made of plywood etc. but do not shade the hive.
+Sunlight is your friend and wind is the enemy.

 - Check honey stores and if needed, add extra frames of honey and/or emergency feeding supplies (candy boards, candy bricks, fondant, mountain camp dry sugar, etc.).

-- Allow upper entrances for ventilation and as a bee escape in the event the bottom entrance becomes snowed over.
+- Allow upper entrances for ventilation and as a bee escape in the event the bottom entrance becomes blocked by snow, dead bees, etc.